Blog Archive

 Using the control provided, the kiddos will put the words of each sentence in order, and then place the corresponding Montessori grammar symbols above the correct words.

 Source: Jason and I created the printable for this activity.
-The American Football Unit Language Printable Pack is a free printable.
-For your copy, click on the link at the bottom of this post.
+The American Football Unit Language Printable Pack is a subscriber's only freebie.
+For your free copy, follow the directions at the bottom of this post.

 Football Addition